tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:Empty or if the value of dwc:eventDate is not a valid ISO 8601 date; otherwise RUN_HAS_RESULT with the result being the duration (sensu ISO 8601) expressed in the dwc:eventDate, in seconds.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdqval:Empty or if the value of dwc:eventDate is not a valid ISO 8601 date; otherwise RUN_HAS_RESULT with the result being the duration (sensu ISO 8601) expressed in the dwc:eventDate, in seconds.

 #### Information Elements